 Despite advice to move to San Francisco, Greg chose to stay in Tampa Bay.
 He knew there were talented people in the area who enjoyed their lifestyle and didn’t want to move to Silicon Valley to have a career in technology.
 After deciding to stay in Tampa, he recruited partners Nick DeMelas and Justin Weber to help him form Sourcetoad into the company it is today.

 What began as a handful of eager programmers in a room in a shared office space has become a bicontinental company with over 35 employees.
-Sourcetoad has been recognized by Inc. as one of the 5000 fastest-growing companies in America for two years in a row and is a Tampa Bay Business Journal 2019 Fast 50 honoree.
+Sourcetoad has been recognized by Inc. as one of the 5000 fastest-growing companies in America for three years in a row and is a Tampa Bay Business Journal 2019 Fast 50 honoree.
 Although the Sourcetoad team members have become specialists in cruise industry technology, the company has worked with organizations as diverse as Sony DADC, Jackson Hewitt, Honeywell, Hillsborough County, P&G, and SOCOM.

 There are now more than two million apps in the iOS store, but Sourcetoad rarely creates any new ones.
 Most of its projects these days are large digital-transformation projects for enterprise companies.
 But despite its evolution, Sourcetoad is still a company designed by nerds for nerds.
 There are plenty of Super Mario breaks, bad Nicholas Cage movies, game nights, and even the occasional argument over the coverage of turbo lifts on Galaxy-class starships.
 Whatever the future brings, Sourcetoad will always be a place where smart, nerdy, techy people hang out.